ripter/puckjs/log.md

 # First Steps
 We need a site that can connect to the puck.
 The IDE can do this, and we can use the same js file. https://puck-js.com/puck.js
+You can read up on more information on it with https://github.com/espruino/EspruinoDocs/blob/master/puck/Puck.js%20Web%20Bluetooth.md

 With that we can talk to the puck on the command line.
 ```